cwinpy/cwinpy/docs/index.rst

 Code of conduct
 ~~~~~~~~~~~~~~~

-Contributors to CWInPy and users of any of the discussion forums, are expected to treat each other
+Contributors to CWInPy and users of any of the discussion forums are expected to treat each other
 with respect and abide by the guidelines of the `Python Community Code of Conduct
 <https://www.python.org/psf/conduct/>`_.